Angus-C-git/cybernetic-coffee/content/blog/reversing-50-binaries.md

 ### `types.c`

+*Note: when we talk about types here we do so in the context of 32bit programs*

 Now lets take a look at how different types are represented in assembly.
 We will use the following stripped back `C` program to do so.

 ```C